-- yellow high-visibility with 'Senior Umpire' printed on the back for the SU, - · yellow high-visibility for river marshals, - orange high-visibility for towpath marshals [Summer Eights only], - red for the umpires.
+- yellow high-visibility with 'Senior Umpire' printed on the back for the SU, - yellow high-visibility for river marshals, - orange high-visibility for towpath marshals [normally Summer Eights Main only], - red for the umpires.

 The consumption of alcohol by officials is strictly prohibited.